Pagure/pagure/doc/configuration.rst

 This configuration key allows specifying which git auth backend to use.

-Git auth backends can either be static (like gitolite), where a file is generated when something changed and then used on login, or dynamic, where the actual ACLs are checked in a git hook before being applied.

 By default pagure provides the following backends:

 - `test_auth`: simple debugging backend printing and returning the string ``Called GitAuthTestHelper.generate_acls()``
-- `gitolite2`: allows deploying pagure on the top of gitolite 2
-- `gitolite3`: allows deploying pagure on the top of gitolite 3
 - `pagure`: Pagure git auth implementation (using keyhelper.py and aclchecker.py) that is used via sshd AuthorizedKeysCommand
 - `pagure_authorized_keys`: Pagure git auth implementation that writes to authorized_keys file

 Defaults to: ``pagure_authorized_keys``

-.. note:: The option GITOLITE_BACKEND is the legacy name, and for backwards compatibility reasons will override this setting

-.. note:: These options can be expended, cf :ref:`custom-gitolite`.

 Configure Pagure Auth